PraxTube/chess-ai/docs/milestones/4-optimized-AI/README.md

 Fine tuning a few hyperparameters (through research and trial and error) also helped to increase the strength without any trade-offs.
 We also tried to implement mobility evaluation, however in our case it was just way too slow so we removed it.
-Also checking if two bishops are present was too slow.
+Also, checking if two bishops are present was too slow (compared to the benefit it provided).

-The main reason we were able to implement some features and some not, was mainly a question about can we vectorize it properly with numpy.
+The reason some features worked well and others didn't was mainly a question about can we vectorize it properly with numpy.
-Features that required calcuations that could be cleverly put into one single numpy call were the best, because with numpy it's essentially constant time to call it.
-On the other, features that only required checks were you had to loop through the board were simply to slow compared to the rest.
+Features that required calcuations that could be cleverly put into one single numpy call worked the best.
+On the other, features that only required checks with loops over the board were simply to slow compared to the rest.

 ### PVS/Negamax